 Our orchard of over 500 trees is one of the last remaining commercial chestnut operations on the Oregon coast.
 The Italian chestnut variety that we grow is native to Europe and thrives in this area’s cooler temperatures.
 Reaching over 30 meters in height, our trees are all around 30 years old and reach peak harvest in late October.

 Animals on the Farm

-Other farm critters include our two dogs (Bella and Korra), three cats (Annie, Mia, and Hugo), otters, bobcats, swallows, red-tailed hawks, swallows, bald eagles, and the occasional feral WWOOFer.
+Other farm critters include our dog (Bella), two cats (Annie and Hugo), otters, bobcats, swallows, red-tailed hawks, swallows, bald eagles, and the occasional feral WWOOFer.